s427/MARL/readme.md

 Everything takes place in the browser, with no communication with any server (once the page has been loaded).
 Your archive data is _not_ sent to any server.
 No analytics are included either.

+### Support for multiple archives

+You can open multiple archive files at once (or add some more after via drag'n'drop) and MARL will show you all their posts in a single chronological list, as well as all the profiles in a tabbed interface.
+Each profile is automatically color-coded.
+A new group of filters allow you to filter posts by author.

 ### Filters

 Many filters allow you to quickly find a subset of posts in your archive: